 - Consumer Financial Protection Bureau.
 "Learn about mortgage relief options and protections."
 Accessed July 30, 2020.

 - Federal Trade Commission.
-“When Paying the Mortgage is a Struggle.”
+"Managing Finances and Covering the Mortgage During Cancer Treatment."
 Accessed July 30, 2020.

 - Health Affairs.
 "For Working-Age Cancer Survivors, Medical Debt And Bankruptcy Create Financial Hardships."
 Accessed July 30, 2020.